alisw/AliPhysics/PWGCF/FLOW/Documentation/doxygen/README.txt

-/*! \page PWG-FLOW The FLOW package manual
+/*! \page pwgcf The FLOW package manual

 Written and adapted for the big screen by Redmer Bertens with excerpts from other manuals, authors of those are mentioned in text.